 Cardholder Frequently Asked Questions

-The Maryland Unemployment Benefits Debit Card is the method for receiving Maryland Unemployment Insurance Benefits conveniently.
-You do not need to have a bank account to get and use the Debit Card.
+The New York Child Support Prepaid Debit Card is an alternative to checks or direct deposit for receiving payments conveniently.
+You do not need to have a bank account to get the New York Child Support Prepaid Debit Card.

-You’ll have access to your funds 24 hours a day, 7 days a week via purchases everywhere Visa® debit cards are accepted, and cash access via PIN-based point-of-sale (POS) terminals and ATMs.
+Once you receive and activate your card and funds are deposited into your account, you'll have access to your funds 24 hours a day, 7 days a week to make purchases everywhere Mastercard® debit cards are accepted, and cash access via personal identification number (PIN)-based point-of-sale terminals and ATMs.

 Here's how the cards will work:

-- Once you begin to receive your payments on the Debit Card, Bank of America will create a card in your name.
+- Once you select to receive your payments on the New York Child Support Prepaid Debit Card, Bank of America will create an account in your name.

-- You can then use the Debit Card to make purchases or withdrawals until the funds are exhausted.
+- You can then use the New York Child Support Prepaid Debit Card to make purchases or withdrawals until the funds are spent.

-- You cannot make any additional deposits to the account.
-Only unemployment insurance payments made by the Maryland Department of Labor, Division of Unemployment can fund the card.
+- You can't make any additional deposits to the account.
+Only New York OTDA can fund the card.

 - This is not a credit card and attempting to use your card for purchases that exceed your balance may result in the transaction being declined.